JsISU29/COMS-579-Project/README.md

 or or use an IDE such as PyCharm to run the gradio_gui.py file

+2. Click the hyperlink, to open the Gradio GUI on the website

-2. Click the "Unload PDF" tag to upload your pdf, you could drag your pdf file to the upload box
+3. Click the "Unload PDF" tag to upload your pdf, you could drag your pdf file to the upload box

-3. Then click the bottom Upload PDF button to start upload pdf to PineCone DB, if upload success, the upload result box while show success
+4. Then click the bottom Upload PDF button to start upload pdf to PineCone DB, if upload success, the upload result box while show success

-4. Click the "Chat with Model" tag to talk with the chat model
+5. Click the "Chat with Model" tag to talk with the chat model

-5. You could change the top-k value by the Top K Slider, after changed the value you need to click the Update Top K button
+6. You could change the top-k value by the Top K Slider, after changed the value you need to click the Update Top K button

-6. Then you could input your query in the bottom text box, then press "Enter" or click the Submit button to send your query and get the answer
+7. Then you could input your query in the bottom text box, then press "Enter" or click the Submit button to send your query and get the answer

-7. Then the query and the results while show in the Chatbot Box
+8. Then the query and the results while show in the Chatbot Box

 # Demo Video